Written by: DreamMeaning Editorial Team

 Common variations

-This variation may symbolize a surge of personal power or creativity, indicating a readiness to embrace new challenges.
+This scenario might indicate a profound personal transformation or a readiness to embrace new challenges in life.

 Frequently asked questions